Manasa181005/Grocery_Store/README.md

 <br /><br />
 ![Alt text](image-7.png)
 <br /><br />
-The scope of Grocify, the online grocery website, covers a user-friendly and responsive platform for grocery shopping.
+The scope of the Grocify, the online grocery website, covers a user-friendly and responsive platform for grocery shopping.
 Using HTML, CSS, JavaScript, and React, the website offers a modern interface with key components: a fixed navigation bar, landing page, product categories, shop items, About Us section, product filtering, login/sign-up, and a cart.
 The scope emphasizes efficient product selection, cart management, and user authentication, aiming to create a seamless and visually appealing online grocery shopping experience for users.
 <br /><br />
 ![Alt text](image-8.png)
 <br /><br />